Chart Color Schemes

 Noarlunga Downs is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Noarlunga Downs, as per the latest Census, 88.6% of dwellings were houses, with the remaining 11.4% comprising semi-detached homes, apartments and other types.
-This is similar to Adelaide metro's dwelling structure, which was 89.2% houses and 10.7% other dwellings.
-Home ownership in Noarlunga Downs stood at 22.0%, with mortgaged dwellings at 43.5% and rented ones at 34.6%.
-The median monthly mortgage repayment in the area was $1,352, lower than Adelaide metro's $1,452.
-The median weekly rent in Noarlunga Downs was $250, compared to Adelaide metro's $314.
-Nationally, Noarlunga Downs' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The dwelling structure in Noarlunga Downs, as per the latest Census, consisted of 88.6% houses and 11.4% other dwellings.
+In comparison, Adelaide metro had 89.2% houses and 10.7% other dwellings.
+Home ownership in Noarlunga Downs was at 22.0%, with mortgaged dwellings at 43.5% and rented ones at 34.6%.
+The median monthly mortgage repayment was $1,352, below Adelaide metro's average of $1,452.
+The median weekly rent figure in Noarlunga Downs was $250, compared to Adelaide metro's $314.
+Nationally, Noarlunga Downs' mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing